What is Homoeopathy?

 Potentisation

 A specific process of repeated dilution and shaking, known as potentisation, helps prepare homoeopathic medicines.
 The substance's ability to cure symptoms quickly determines its dilution.
-Numerous homoeopathic medicines are so diluted that they do not contain the original material.
+Many homeopathic preparations are diluted beyond the point where any molecules of the original substance are likely to remain, according to principles of chemistry.

 Minimum Dose